-With application visibility across all ports, you have far more relevant information about your cloud environment; which, in turn, means you can make more-informed policy decisions.
+The VM-Series complements default, port-based security features with application visibility across all ports, which provides far more relevant information about your cloud environment that, in turn, means you can make more-informed policy decisions.

-Firewall access control policies are based on the application, not the port, forcing them to operate on their standard ports while leveraging the firewall deny-all-else premise to block all other traffic.
-This level of control becomes critically important as you deploy more of your data center assets in the public cloud.
+Firewall access control policies are based on the application, forcing them to operate on their standard ports while leveraging the firewall deny-all-else premise to block all other traffic.
+This level of control becomes critically important as you deploy more of your business-critical workloads to the public cloud.

 - Segmentation for Data Security and Compliance

-Using security zones and whitelisting policies allows you to control applications communicating with each other and across different subnets for increased protection against attacks and regulatory compliance.
+Using application whitelisting policies allows you to control applications communicating with each other and across different subnets for increased protection against attacks and regulatory compliance.

 - Extend Protection to Remote Devices to Limit Exposure

 Integration with a wide range of user repositories introduces the user identity as a policy element, complementing application whitelisting with an added access control component.
-User-based policies mean you can grant access to critical applications and data based on user credentials and their respective need.
-When deployed in conjunction with GlobalProtect™, the VM-Series enables you to extend your corporate security policies to device users, protecting them from Internet-borne threats, regardless of their location.
+User-based policies mean you can grant access to critical applications and data based on user credentials and their respective needs.
+When deployed in conjunction with GlobalProtect™ network security for endpoints, the VM-Series enables you to leverage the global footprint of the public cloud and more easily extend your corporate security policies to device users, protecting them from internet-borne threats, regardless of their location.